R3n3gade-ai/nimletter/README.md

 /webhook/incoming/sns/" & getEnv("SNS_WEBHOOK_SECRET", "secret")
 ```

+If the `SMTP_HOST` is specified as an environment variable, then it won't use the saved values in the database.

 # 🌐 Environment variables
 The values are customizable within the system and will be saved to the database.